RBowind/Quantum-entanglement/ARTS/week-2/week-2.md

 - Independent of Database
 - Independent of any external agency.

-The lists about "Independent",tell us a design principle: "Law of demeter".
+The lists about "Independent",remind me of a design principle: "Law of demeter".
-This article is more specific.
+However,this article is more specific.

 [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ## Tip

+A tip about MySQL:[`ON DUPLICATE KEY UPDATE`](http://www.mysqltutorial.org/mysql-insert-or-update-on-duplicate-key-update/).

+This syntax could save you much time to manage your data which need to be updated frequently.

 ## Share